-- CONFIG > Outputs and GEN pop-up menu: - For the SDI video output, select the signal type and format, enable moving picture and moving circle modes, enable genlock and configure the genlock offsets, and enable embedded audio groups.
-Option 3G is required to generate 3 Gb/s SDI signals. - For the AES audio output and for the embedded audio in the SDI video output, select the frequency, amplitude, and bitdepth. - CONFIG > Audio Inputs/Outputs: select the embedded audio signal channel, format, and mapping, and set the volume for the instrument speakers and headphone output.
+- CONFIG > Video/Gen Outputs, CONFIG > Audio/Gen Outputs, and GEN pop-up menu: - For the SDI video output, select the signal type and format, enable moving picture mode, enable the AV Timing mode for AV Delay or Propagation Delay measurements (Option AVDP only), enable genlock and configure the genlock offsets, and enable embedded audio groups.
+Option 3G is required to generate 3 Gb/s SDI signals. - For the AES audio output and for the embedded audio in the SDI video output, select the frequency, amplitude, and bitdepth.
+When Option DBE is installed, you can enable a Dolby E program output and configure the metadata. - CONFIG > Audio Inputs/Outputs: select the embedded audio signal channel, format, and mapping, and set the volume for the instrument speakers and headphone output.